opencord/openolt/README.md

 interfacing with the Maple/Qumran chipsets in OLTs such as the Edgecore/Accton ASXvOLT16 and with Aspen/Qumran chipsets in OLTs such as the Radisys/Phoenix RLT-3200G-W.
+The current version of the Broadcom BAL integrated with OpenOLT agent is BAL3.10.2.2.

 ```text